The Cottage Mill | Your Complete Fresh Milled Flour Resource Library

 Manual Sieves #40-#60

-When I finally invested in a stone mill, everything about my milling rhythm changed.
+When I invested in an on-demand stone mill, everything about my milling rhythm changed.

 A wooden flour mill with a wide wooden hopper on top.